Pechino Express

-Pechino Express is the Italian TV version of the Dutch-Belgian reality show Peking Express created by Ludo Poppe.
+Pechino Express (lit.
+'Beijing Express') is the Italian TV version of the Dutch-Belgian reality show Peking Express created by Ludo Poppe.
 It has been broadcast on Rai 2 from 2012 to 2020 and on Sky Uno, Now (live streaming) and TV8 (reruns) since 2022.

 Format

 The show features a race between couples made of famous and unknown people, who compete along a route of 10 legs through various countries to reach a specific destination over a multi-day journey.
 Each competitor is provided with a minimum amount of supplies, contained in a backpack, and one euro per day in local currency with which to cover their basic needs.
-Couples cannot use the money to pay for transportation, although they can ask local residents to pay for them.
+Couples cannot use the money to pay for transportation or a stay, although they can ask local residents to pay for them.
+In order to get around, couples have to hitchhike, whilst to find a place to stay for the night, they have to rely on local hospitality.

 On the various paths there are small "quests" which the couples must complete in order to advance in the game.
 Halfway along the route, there is a destination where the couples will find the Red Book of Pechino Express, which they must sign to certify their arrival.
-Here, the most important challenge of each leg takes place between the first couples to arrive: the challenge for immunity or the challenge for advantage.
-Starting from the fourth season, this challenge has not been offered in some episodes.
+Here, the most important challenge of each leg takes place between the first 2, 3 or 4 couples to arrive: the challenge for immunity or the challenge for the advantage.
+Starting from season 4, this challenge has not been offered in some episodes; in these cases, the couple which receives the immunity or the advantage is the first to reach the Red Book of Pechino Express.